Work song: Definitions and categories

 Records of work songs are as old as historical records, and anthropological evidence suggests that most agrarian societies tend to have them.

 When defining work songs, most modern commentators include songs that are sung while working, as well as songs that are about work or have work as the main subject, since the two categories are often interconnected.
 Norm Cohen divided collected work songs into the following categories: domestic, agricultural or pastoral, sea shanties, African-American work songs, songs and chants of direction, and street cries.
 Ted Gioia built on these categories by dividing agricultural and pastoral songs into subsections: hunting, cultivation and herding songs.
 Gioia also highlighted the industrial or proto-industrial songs of cloth workers (see Waulking song), factory workers, seamen, longshoremen, mechanics, plumbers, electricians, lumberjacks, cowboys and miners.
 He also added prisoner songs and modern work songs.

-Work songs illustrate how music historically functioned as both a practical and emotional tool.
-Beyond coordinating labor, they served as expressions of identity, resistance, and shared experience within communities.
-Their evolution reflects broader social and economic shifts, from pre-industrial labor to modern creative industries.

 Hunting and pastoral songs

 In societies without mechanical timekeeping, songs for mobilisation–calling members of a community together for a collective task–were extremely important.
 Both hunting and the keeping of livestock tended to involve small groups or individuals, usually boys and young men, who would spend long hours working, away from the centers of settlement.
 As a result, these activities tended to produce long narrative songs, often sung individually, which might dwell on the themes of pastoral activity or animals, designed to pass the time in the tedium of work.

 Hunting songs, such as those of the Mbuti of the Congo, often incorporated distinctive whistles and yodels so that hunters could identify each other's locations and the locations of their prey.
 The melodic patterns and call-and-response structures also provided emotional comfort, cultural meaning, and a sense of unity in distant areas.

-These songs reveal early human relationships with nature and work.
-They also demonstrate how music supported not only coordination but also storytelling, mythmaking, and education, helping transmit ecological knowledge across generations.